abrhamdebela/snorkel-tb-tasks-web-traffic-am/annotated_tasks/vim-golf/README.md

 Notice the `--dataset-path annotated_tasks` flag.
 This is because this folder is in a different folder (annotated_tasks) rather than the standard tasks folder.

+### .dockerignore

+This file ensures that the files related to the task tracking will not be put into the Dockerfile.
+You should not change this file.

 ### docker-compose.yaml

 This file will only need to be changed if you have an additional service you want to deploy in the agent's environment.
 For example, if you want to deploy a minio container in the same environment, you can do that via this file.
 Otherwise, do not change this file.